csarnataro/swapi-jamstack/README.md

 # SWAPI serverless

->   A porting of [swapi.dev](https://swapi.dev) using JavaScript serverless
+>   A porting of [swapi.co](https://swapi.co) using a JAMStack architecture,
-    functions for the JSON APIs and Next.js statically generated pages for the front-end.
+    with JavaScript serverless functions for the JSON APIs and Next.js statically generated pages for the front-end.

 ### Goals
-1. Achieve feature parity of [swapi.dev](https://swapi.dev) site, (previously known as [swapi.co](swapi.co), not maintained anymore) as a JamStack site, with some back-end logic as serverless lambda functions
+1. Achieve feature parity of original swapi.co (unmaintained) or [swapi.dev](https://swapi.dev) API, but using a JAMStack architecture, with back-end logic implemented by serverless lambda functions

 2. Restore the original swapi.co site or build a brand new swapi site, possibly hosted on [Netlify](www.netlify.com)